 GetResponse also offers two different types of automated messages that help you reach your audience.
 Time-based messages are sent based on a time you specify, like a subscriber’s birthday, or two days post-purchase.
 Action-based messages are triggered by a subscriber or customer action, such as their clicking on a link, making a purchase, or joining an email list.

-The majority of GetResponse’s automation features (i.e., welcome and thank you emails, drip campaigns, birthday emails, and click and open follow-ups) are available starting with its Basic plan.
+The majority of GetResponse’s automation features (i.e., welcome and thank you emails, drip campaigns, birthday emails, and click and open follow-ups) are available starting with the GetResponse Basic plan.

 Constant Contact, on the other hand, offers limited automation options — even with its most advanced plan, Email Plus.
 These options include only an automated welcome series and an automated email behavioral series, as well as an automated email resend to those who don’t open your email the first time around.